darenliang/darenliang.com/content/posts/generating-images-with-serverless.md

 There is another library called [node-pureimage](https://github.com/joshmarinacci/node-pureimage) which is a pure JS implementation of the Canvas API.

-Cloudflare Workers has another limit that limits the CPU runtime of functions to [10 ms](https://developers.cloudflare.com/workers/platform/limits#cpu-runtime) for their free plan.
+Cloudflare Workers also limits the CPU runtime of functions to [10 ms](https://developers.cloudflare.com/workers/platform/limits#cpu-runtime) for their free plan.
 Having the function run under the 10 ms CPU runtime limit proved to be difficult due to the complexity of generating images on the fly.
 Node-pureimage uses a library